 The results are quite intuitive.
-In state 1, i.e., when downward rigidities are binding, the desired wage is closer to the flexible-wage case than in the benchmark case of Section III, because agents internalize the positive probability of a readjustment when the state switches.
-In state 2, i.e., when the downward rigidities are not binding, wage setters will set wages below the flexible-wage level, as they will internalize the fact that with positive probability they will enter state 1 in which the downward wage rigidity constraint is binding.
+In state 1, i.e. when the downward rigidities are binding, the desired wage is closer to the flexible-wage case than in the benchmark case of Section 4, because agents internalize the positive probability of a readjustment when

-36These are standard optimality conditions associated with models of switching regimes (see Bernt Øksendald and Agnes Sulem 2004, 52-57).
+34These are standard optimality conditions associated with problems of switching regimes.
+(See Bernt Øksendald and Agnes Sulem 2004, pp. 52-57.)
 See John Driffil, Marzia Raybaudi, and Martin Sola (2003) and Xin Guo, Jianjun Miao, and Erwan Morellec (2005) for related problems in the irreversible investment literature.
-See the online Appendix at http://www.aeaweb.org/articles.php?doi=10.1257/aer.101.4.1436.

-37The value function in state 2 does not enter into (27) because wages can be freely adjusted in that state.
+35The value function in state 2 does not enter into (26) because wages can freely adjust in that state.

-38 See the additional Appendix at http://docenti.luiss.it/benigno/research/publications/.
-Notice that the composite state variable $\tilde{Y}{t}(i)$ is continuous when switching from state 2 to state 1, but jumps from state 1 to state 2.
+36Notice that the composite state variable $\tilde{Y}t(i)$ is continuous when switching from state 2 to state 1, but jumps from state 1 to state 2.